SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 #### Local scope

 If you remember, in the previous chapter I mentioned that functions have formal parameters, which are basically variables that have **local scope**.
-Actually the whole body of a function and the variables inside it are also local scope of the function itself.
-This means that they all have a visibility and a lifetime *limited* to that function and you can't access them outside of the function body (it's the same principle applied to code blocks, where variables inside of these blocks are not global).
+Actually, the whole body of a function with all the code inside it is also the local scope of the function itself.
+This means that they all have a lifetime and visibility *limited* only to that function and you can't access them outside of the function body (it's the same principle applied to code blocks, where variables inside of these blocks are not global).